aldesantis/alessandro.codes/src/content/Evergreen notes/Good strategy is simple.md

 ---
 # Good strategy is simple

-Because [[Strategy requires focus]], you can spot good strategies because they are simple to explain.
+Because [[Evergreen notes/Strategy requires focus]], you can spot good strategies because they are simple to explain.
 Effective strategic thinking doesn’t like corporate fluff and pompous words—a good strategy often seems almost obvious.

 However, this is a necessary but not sufficient condition: while all good strategies are simple, not all simple strategies are good.